ZosoV/msc_semester2/nlp/007_3_self_attention.md

 - The computation performed for each item is **independent** of all the other computations.
     - Then, it can be easily parallelized both forward inference and training.
     - It's a contrastive difference with RNN, which has to compute all input sequentially.

+## Pop Up Quizes

+1. How did ELMO embeddings work?

+2. How does attention improve over that?

+3. Can a transformer model process infinite input?
+No, the transformer has a fixed length and is limited to that length (the context length).

+4. Can an RNN be (natively) parallelized?
+No, the RNN has to process the samples sequentially during training.
+It is always required the previous step to process the next step.

+5. What is the most similar token to the token $x_i$ in a self-attention layer?
+The $x_i$ itself is the most similar token.